arabiu033/alx-low_level_programming/README.md

 [![C|C](https://img.shields.io/badge/C-548%20commits-orange.svg)](https://sourcerer.io/arabiu033)

-> Low level programming projects based in C language
+> Low-level programming projects in C.
+>
+> The commit message appears to be the same in some of the directories here because I was foolishly using a script I wrote to automate github commits.
+I'm really kicking myself now.

 # Projects inside this repo :bike: